-(d) it is odorised in accordance with regulation 9 and is subject to periodic sampling to determine the effectiveness of the odorising.
+(d) it is odorised in accordance with regulation 9 and is subject to periodic sampling to determine the effectiveness of the odorising; and

+(e) it does not include any other substance that —

+(i) may adversely affect pipework or any other component used to convey the LPG; or

+(ii) may adversely affect any gas appliance in which the LPG is used; or

+(iii) may be toxic to a person who has contact with it, or its combustion products, in the course of the normal operation of any gas appliance in which the LPG is used.

 (2) The undertaker must ensure that records are kept of sampling conducted under subregulation (1)(d) for a period of 3 years from the date of sampling.

+[Regulation 13 amended in Gazette 11 Oct 2016 p.
+4534.]

 Part 3 — Metering

 14. Term used: commencement